SentryMan/module-imports-APT-bug/README.md

 ## How to reproduce:
 1. Clone this repo
-2. Run `mvn clean compile` to see the error
+2. Run `mvn clean compile` to see that the blackbox test module fails to compile